mugg84/Ravenous/README.md

 To build a Yelp-like clone using the Yelp API.

-### Extra
+### Extra features

-Refactored to functional components, added a context to manage global state and Google autocomplete feautre for location input.
+- Refactored to functional components
+- Added Context to manage global state
+- Google autocomplete feautre for location input.